Animal Assisted Therapy

 Students are expected to complete at least one hypothesis-driven project focusing on outcomes related to therapy or service animals.
 Students may analyze quantitative or qualitative data from ongoing projects including standardized assessments, training journals or behavioral observation.
 Most of the research will be completed at Women’s Eastern Reception, Diagnostic and Correctional Center (WERDCC) in Vandalia, Mo.; Missouri Eastern Correctional Center (MECC), Pacific, Mo.; community locations including schools, Paraquad, or in conjunction with Variety, the Children’s Charity; or the Program in Occupational Therapy building.
 Students may occasionally need to drive if their project involves observation of animal assisted therapy, assessment of trainers at WERDCC or MECC, or community outreach programs.
 Some studies may involve evening or weekend research.
 Students are expected to work on laboratory projects and attend weekly lab meetings.

 - Assessment of the psychosocial and occupational effects of service dog training on female or male offenders

 - Qualitative analysis of training journals of female offenders

 - Assessment of effects of therapy dogs or other relaxation interventions on student stress

-- Description of behaviors of therapy dogs, therapy dog handlers and patients during pediatric OT sessions
+- Description and analysis of behaviors of therapy dogs, therapy dog handlers and patients during pediatric occupational therapy sessions

 - Case studies of the impact of service dog placement on persons with physical or psychological disabilities